News

 A dog car seat keeps a dog in one place while the car moves.
 This limits sudden movement during braking or turns.
 Studies on dog restraint use in vehicles show that restrained dogs are less likely to distract the driver.

 We also use dog car seats for comfort.
 Raised seats let small dogs see outside, which can reduce stress.
-Larger seats give support during longer trips.
+Larger seats provide better support for longer trips.

 Many owners ask, What is the best way to carry a dog in a car?
 We recommend a seat or carrier that attaches to the vehicle and fits the dog’s size.
 The aim is steady support without tight restriction.